taskiq_pg

 -

-keep_results(bool, default:True) –flag to not remove results from the database after reading.
+keep_results(bool, default:True) –Whether to keep results after reading.

 -